 He is a world class musician, conductor, trainer, teacher, and player.
 He is regarded as a virtuoso cornet player and until recently sat on the principal cornet of our A grade band (the leader of the band – music like an orchestra).
 He took over the baton and is now the Director of Music for North Shore Brass.
 In 2020 he was also appointed as principal cornet (Leader) of the National Band of New Zealand.
 Harmen works at high schools and intermediates in Auckland teaching individuals, bands and small groups as well as a private tuition business.

-Picture 4 Director of Music Harmen Vanhoorne
+Director of Music Harmen Vanhoorne

 The Academy Band competing in Wellington where it won the NZ D grade section